brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**The Favourite**

+A lesbian triumph.
+Olivia Coleman had me laughing constantly with her performance as the queen, and Rachel Weiss & Emma Stone were a delight.
+This movie was a bizarre, hilarious, and strangely shot film; using fisheye lenses, and lots of smooth pans on a rail made for a truly odd experience.
+There was quite a bit of creative anachronism, and some very adorable ducks.
+Easily one of the best movies I saw this year.

 **The Equalizer: 2**

 This is apparent the first sequel Denzel has ever made.
 I’ve loved the genre of Denzel as an ultraviolent avenging angel ever since I saw Man on Fire.
 Some folks may prefer John Wick, and granted, those movies have a great style, but damn, the Equalizer is a series I hope to see more of in the future.